hth313/OS4/doc/idioms.rst

 Often we want to tell whether a routine succeeded or if there was an error.
 When we want to report an error we can use one of the error exit routines provided by mainframe.
-Such exits are ``ERRDE`` for showing ``DATA ERROR``, and some other routines for other standard error messages.
-OS4 also provides some additional error handler routines with other messages.
+Such exits are ``ERRDE`` for showing ``DATA ERROR``, and some other routines for the other standard error messages.
+OS4 also provides some additional error handler routines with additional messages.

 A routine typically becomes more flexible if it does not exit with an error message, but rather returns in a way to signal an error,